Dog Walkers Not Wanted: Her Job Evaporated When People Stayed Home

 "To go from working ...
 16 hours a day to ...
 I worked two hours today.
 That's something I'm having a hard time adjusting to," Pickering says.
 "I'm trying to spend as much time outside as possible, because that's where I am all day normally ... spending time with these animals, who are so blissfully unaware of all of this.
 Everything that makes them happy still makes them happy."

-In Pickering's garage, there's a stack of shingles she'd bought to patch a little hole in her roof that occasionally leaks into a bucket underneath.
+In Pickering's garage, there's a stack of shingles she had bought to patch a little hole in her roof that occasionally leaks into a bucket underneath.
 But she had to cancel on the roofer — an unsuspecting victim of the travel decline.

 "The shingles, trim, nails [are] just waiting for the day when they can come out of the dark and start their new life out in the sun ... just like us," Pickering says.